 Choice of Crown Material

 One of the steps in the dental crown procedure is to determine what material is most appropriate for the crown in question.
 Depending on the location of the tooth, the patient’s bite, the health of the gum and bone surrounding the tooth, and whether the tooth directly above or below it is natural or crowned, the crown material may be gold, porcelain fused to gold, zirconia, or an all-ceramic crown.
-Because Dr. Seznik believes in involving patients in their own dental care and decisions, these options are always reviewed with patients before a final choice is made.
+Because at My DFW Dentist we believe in involving patients in their own dental care and decisions, these options are always reviewed with patients before a final choice is made.

 Gold is the strongest material for a crown and recommended if there is a strong bite, if it is a back grinding tooth – such as a molar – or if the tooth opposing the one to be crowned is a natural tooth.
 Gold is not only the strongest material but is also the gentlest on the gums and is usually the material of choice if the tooth is not visible.
 Porcelain fused to gold is usually selected when the tooth is going to show, but porcelain does run the risk of fracture, particularly in cases where the patient grinds his or her teeth.
 For the front- most teeth, all-ceramic crowns are usually chosen for appearance sake, because they are the most natural looking in terms of color, thickness and light refractivity.

-During your dental crown procedure, Dr. Seznik will share her analysis with you, take into account your own preference, budgetary considerations and lifestyle choices and together you will decide on the best option for your crown.
+During your dental crown procedure, your dentist will share their analysis with you, take into account your own preference, budgetary considerations and lifestyle choices and together you will decide on the best option for your crown.

 A bridge or a “fixed bridge” replaces missing teeth with artificial teeth, literally bridging the gap where one or more teeth used to be present.
 A dental bridge used to be the standard option to replace one or more missing teeth, but dental implants have now become the preferred choice for a number of reasons.
 However, bridges may still make sense if the teeth surrounding the missing tooth (or group of teeth) are already compromised or crowned.
 In that case, a bridge may be the best option.